-Molly Tack-Hooper joined Earthjustice in 2020 as a staff attorney in the Northwest regional office in Seattle, Washington, where she dedicates a substantial part of her time to environmental justice litigation and advocacy in partnership with impacted communities.
+Molly Tack-Hooper joined Earthjustice in 2020 as a senior attorney in the Northwest regional office in Seattle, Washington, where she dedicates a substantial part of her time to environmental justice litigation and advocacy in partnership with impacted communities.

 Before coming to Earthjustice, Molly was a senior staff attorney at the ACLU of Washington and, before that, at the ACLU of Pennsylvania.
 At the ACLU, Molly worked on matters involving a wide range of civil liberties including racial justice, immigrants’ rights, LGBTQ rights, criminal law reform, freedom of speech, and voting rights.
 Her work included impact litigation in federal and state courts at the trial and appellate levels, as well as legislative and policy advocacy and public education.
 She previously served as an associate at Berger & Montague in Philadelphia where she represented plaintiffs in complex class action suits and as a judicial law clerk to the Honorable Michael H. Dolinger, U.S. Magistrate Judge for the Southern District of New York.